alzh9000/predictron/README.md

 Made with ❤ by Jeremy ([@jeremyzhang01](https://twitter.com/jeremyzhang01)), Albert ([@AlbertWZhang](https://twitter.com/AlbertWZhang)), Charles ([@charlesma_20](https://twitter.com/charlesma_20)), and Ash ([@ashlan_ahmed](https://twitter.com/ashlan_ahmed))

 ## Testnet Deployment Setup
-Go to https://developers.tron.network/docs/build-a-web3-app#install and follow the instructions to install TronLink extension.
-Then, create a wallet on TronLink so you can use our website with Tron.
+Go to https://developers.tron.network/docs/build-a-web3-app#install and follow the instructions to install TRONLink extension.
+Then, create a wallet on TRONLink so you can use our website with TRON.
 To test it, you can connect your wallet to the Nile testnet.

  Run `npm install tronweb`